sukhmancode/teenspace/README.md

 - Lower perceived distraction and stress related to social media use.
 - Higher reported sense of safety and belonging within student communities.

----

-## To Be Completed – Tech Stack and Architecture

-(To be filled by the implementation team)

-- Frontend technologies
-- Backend technologies
-- Realtime and whiteboard technologies
-- Authentication and security mechanisms
-- High-level system architecture

----

-## To Be Completed – Getting Started

-(To be filled by the implementation team)

-- Prerequisites
-- Installation steps
-- Running the application
-- Demo credentials (if applicable)

----

-## To Be Completed – Screenshots and Demo

-(To be filled by the implementation team)

-- Login page
-- Collaborative whiteboard
-- Study room interface
 - Live demo link / video walkthrough

 ---

 ## Future Work